sso66/eagletonlabs-browserify-node-js/src/data_io/README.md

 > of text, JSON strings, binary buffers and data streams.

 **Reason**
-> Therefore, Node.js has lot of mechanisms built into it to support handline the data  I/O from
+> Therefore, Node.js has lot of mechanisms built into it to support handling the data I/O from
 > system to system.
 >
 > It is important to understand the mechanisms that Node.js provides to implement effective and
 > efficient web applications and services.
 >
 > Focus on manipulating JSON data, managint binary data structure - byte arrray, and implementing